Benefits of Using beef-tallow-for-cooking

 • Instructions:

-2. In a bowl, mix almond flour, baking powder, and salt.
+• In a separate bowl, combine almond flour, baking powder, and salt.

-3. Add beef tallow and egg; stir until combined.
+• Add beef tallow and egg; mix until incorporated.

-4. Form the dough into a ball and then press it into a greased pizza pan.
+• Shape the dough into a ball, then press it into a greased pizza pan.

-6. Add your favorite toppings and bake for an additional 10 minutes.
+• Top with your favorite toppings and bake for another 10 minutes.

 Beef Tallow for Baking